 What was needed was a way to automatically run all the jobs in a batch and get as many jobs per hour through the machine.
 That started a set of what were called “executives,” programs that remained in memory and loaded jobs from a deck of cards with “job” cards delimiting them.
 Read one job, running it, print it, repeat.
 Keep the card reader and printer going.

-The next thing noticed in this evolution was that jobs spent most of their time waiting for the card reader to read a card, or the line printer to print a line, a very slow business.
-If we could run more than one job at a time then we could keep the CPU busy while all that very slow mechanical machinations were going on.
+The next thing noticed in this evolution was that “jobs” spent most of their time waiting for the card reader to read a card, or the line printer to print a line, a very slow business.
+If we could run more than one job at a time then we could keep the CPU busy while all those very slow mechanical processes were going on.
 The IBM folks called it multiprogramming.
 Load more than a single job in memory at a time and let them share the CPU.
 One would run while others were waiting for I/O.

 But there would be a problem.
 If one program had a bug, it might write all over one of the other running programs.
 That other program would then crash for no fault of its own.
-What was needed was a way to protect each program from each other.
-Come to think of it, this would help keep the executive protected as well.
+What was needed was a way to protect each program from one another.
+Come to think of it, this would help keep the “executive” protected as well.

-IBM’s System/360 was a big leap in a lot of ways, and this area was one of its most revolutionary.
-It had two states, privileged and problem.
-The executive ran in privileged state and the user jobs ran in problem state.
-New hardware kept each of the user jobs separate from each other.
+IBM’s System/360 was a big leap in a lot of ways, and this was one of its most revolutionary areas.
+It had two states, “privileged” and “problem.”
+The “executive” ran in the “privileged” state and the user jobs ran in the “problem” state.
+New hardware kept each of the user jobs separate from one another.
 Each 2048 bytes of the limited core (a 32 K byte machine was large in those days) was marked with a key.
-The Program Status Word of the running user job had a key.
+The Program Status Word (PSW) of the running user job had a key.
 When the job read or stored data, the key of the memory and the key in the PSW were checked.
 If the keys matched, great.
 If not, bang, the executive would run the job out of the system with an ABEND 0C4, keeping other programs safe.

 Today, they call the “executive” the “kernel,” and the user job, a user process.
 Did you ever wonder why they call them “user” processes?
-Because back in the batch days, the users were the folks who put their precious decks of punched cards, clamped lovingly by health, natural tan rubber bands, completely with diagonal magic marker strips on the top of the deck, just in case the worst ever happens, into the box on the window of the glass wall that separated the computer operators from the unwashed masses of users.
+Because back in the batch days, the users were the folks who put their precious decks of punched cards, clamped lovingly by healthy, natural tan rubber bands, complete with diagonal magic marker strips on the top of the deck, just in case the worst ever happens, into the box on the window of the glass wall that separated the computer operators from the unwashed masses of users.
 Their jobs were the user jobs.
 Their processes were the user processes.
-So today we call problem state, user mode.
+So today we call the problem state as the user mode.

 So, the situation looks like this.
-The user applications, processes, whatever you want to call them, all run in non-privileged mode, with the operating system conceptionally underneath all those processes, doing all the privileged work, the I/O, protected in memory and keeping each process protected.
+The user applications, processes, whatever you want to call them, all run in non-privileged mode, with the OS conceptually underneath all those processes, is doing all the privileged work, keeping the I/O protected in memory and thus keeping each process protected.